Best Of

 Seoul Restaurant

-1 Cuscaden Road, #03-02 Conrad Singapore Orchard, Singapore 249715
+1 Cuscaden Road, #03-02, Conrad Singapore Orchard

 Image credit: Seoul Restaurant | Supplied

 Tucked inside the Conrad Orchard, Seoul Restaurant has been quietly dishing out authentic Korean flavours since forever.
-It’s family-run, polished without being stiff, well-oil operation and serves up everything from bulgogi to gejang (raw marinated crab).
+It’s family-run, polished without being stiff, well-oiled operation and serves up everything from bulgogi to gejang (raw marinated crab).

 Skip the basic spread and head straight for the premium buffet at $119.
 You’ll get free-flow samgyetang, saucy yangnyeom gejang, buttery wagyu-grade cuts, and even seasonal specials (just ask the staff what’s sizzling that day).
 For the sheer quality you’re getting at that price point, this one’s an absolute repeat offender on my personal hit list.